The Perfect 4 to 5 Days in Amsterdam Itinerary

 Dam Square is a historical and cultural landmark of Amsterdam that has been an important gathering place for locals and visitors for centuries, with important monuments encircling the square such as the Royal Palace, the National Monument, and the Nieuwe Kerk (New Church).

-Royal Palace (Koninklijk Paleis Amsterdam)
+Royal Palace (Koninklijk Paleis)

 Of all the monuments surrounding Dam Square, the monument most worth visiting is the Royal Palace of Amsterdam.